 The claims could go back to 2002 and may be followed by new claims.

 Solicitors Leigh Day, who are acting for former and current Asda employees are also bringing equal pay claims on behalf of around 400 Sainsburys workers in similar circumstances.

 A female Network Rail employee has been awarded £75,000 after winning an equal pay case in December 2016.

 The employee, Tracey Myers, had worked as a training assurance specialist for Network Rail before being made redundant in 2014.
 The woman claimed that from the end of 2007, she was paid at times 37% less than a male colleague.

-She took her case to tribunal on the grounds of unfair dismissal, harassment, and equal pay.
+She took her case to tribunal on the grounds of unfair dismissal, harassment and equal pay.
 However, the tribunal dismissed her first two claims.
-She said she was aware there was a disparity in what she was paid compared to male colleagues, but hadn’t realised the full extent until the claim went to tribunal.
+She said she was aware there was a disparity in pay, but hadn’t realised the full extent until the claim went to tribunal.

 The 2015 Small Business, Enterprise and Employment Act has amended The Equality Act 2010 to require employers with 250 or more employees (in the private or third sector) to publish details of their gender pay gap.